Island Rail Corridor: CPR years

-In 1905, Robert Dunsmuir’s son James Dunsmuir (former Premier and soon-to-be Lieutenant Governor) sold the E&N Railway to the Canadian Pacific Railway.
+In 1905, Robert Dunsmuir's son, James Dunsmuir – former BC premier and soon-to-be lieutenant governor) sold the E&N Railway to the Canadian Pacific Railway.
 The CPR built the railroad to Lake Cowichan, Port Alberni, Parksville, Qualicum Beach, and Courtenay.
-At its peak, the railroad had 45 stations on the main line, 36 stations on the Cowichan line, and 8 stations on the Port Alberni line.
+At its peak, the railroad had 45 stations on the main line, 3 stations on the Cowichan line, and 8 stations on the Port Alberni line.

 Between 1905 and 1999, the E&N Railway was owned and operated by the Canadian Pacific Railway.
-Via Rail took over operation of CPR's passenger train service, called The Malahat, in 1978, while CPR demarketed its freight operation, claiming that freight traffic was declining.
+Via Rail took over operation of CPR's passenger train service, called The Malahat, in 1978 when CPR demarketed its freight operation, claiming that freight traffic was declining.
 In 1996, CPR reorganized the E&N as an "internal short line" named E&N Railfreight while the railbarge operations were sold to Seaspan Intermodal.
 In early 1999, shortline operator RailAmerica purchased the route from Nanaimo to Port Alberni, and leased the balance of the line.
 At that time, approximately 8,500 carloads of forest and paper products, minerals, and chemicals were transported by the Southern Vancouver Island Railway each year.